SensesProject/land-use/src/assets/text/en.md

 ### Land Cover

-A key insight is that higher production of agricultural commodities since 1965 was largely achieved by higher intensity of land use and only to a small extent by further expansion of cropland and pasture area, which was the pre-dominant mode of increasing production until then.
+A key insight is that higher production of agricultural commodities since 1965 was largely achieved by a higher intensity of land use and only to a small extent by further expansion of cropland and pasture area, which was the predominant mode of increasing production until then.
 This higher intensity in land use is the central contributor for already heightened pressure on land.

 +++ pressure 7